 “Ben-Hur” by William Wyler

 You may not be a big fan of three and a half hours epic movies from the classical period of Hollywood, but you can’t deny that Ben-Hur is probably one the best films ever made.
-Being the most expensive production of its time and having a script of 550 pages, Ben-Hur is special not only because is an amazing film, but also because it’s one of the last epic productions that Hollywood survived as the Italian Neo-realism and the French New Wave would impact American audiences to create the New Hollywood Cinema at the end of the ’60s.
+Being the most expensive production of its time and having a script of 550 pages, Ben-Hur is special not only because is an amazing film, but also because it’s one of the last epic productions that survived in Hollywood as the Italian Neo-realism and the French New Wave would impact American audiences to create the New Hollywood Cinema at the end of the ’60s.
 Ben-Hur also received 12 Oscar nominations, which despite the fact a movie like La La Land can achieve such a thing nowadays, it was a pretty big deal in 1959, specially because of the fact that it won 11 statues out of the 12 nominations, losing Original Script for Room at the Top, another movie that has significant impact on 1959 as being one of the first films of the British kitchen-sink realism.
 Not to mention Ben-Hur can be quiet surprising until this day.

 “Some Like It Hot” by Billy Wilder

 If you haven’t watched a Marilyn Monroe film and wonders what’s the big deal, the moment you set eyes on her on Some Like It Hot you immediately think “oh, that’s why”.
 From one of my favorite directors of all times, Some Like It Hot is probably my favorite American comedy.
 You would never imagine a film about two guys dressed as women to run away from a mob would end up receiving 6 Oscars nominations.
 But Billy Wilder, as most of his films, is a master of story-telling and delivers one of the funniest pictures ever made, staring the beautiful Marilyn Monroe and outstanding acting from Tony Curtis and Jack Lemmon.
 A must-watch classic!

 “The 400 Blows” by François Truffaut